Nobel Peace Prize: What life is like in Belarus and why the country is involved in the war between Russia and Ukraine | World

 Belarus’ Influence on the War

-Russian war vehicle in a military exercise held in Belarus on Friday (11) – Photo: Russian Defense Ministry/Via Reuters
+Russian war vehicle in a military exercise held in Belarus this Friday (11) – Photo: Russian Defense Ministry/Via Reuters

 Lukashenko, the current president of Belarus, is one of Putin’s great allies.
 At the beginning of the invasion of Ukraine, in February and March of this year, the country was used as a support center for Moscow’s forces that intended to reach Kiev from the north of the country.